CBenghi/IDS/Proposals/Xbim/Readme.md

 </IDS>
 ```

-In this example, the `ModelSets` node allows the definition of model subsets that can be reused several times in the requirements file.
+In this example, the `ModelSets` node allows the definition of model subsets that can be reused several times in the requirements file, allowing to retain many attributes like `Description` with minimal information repetition.

 As presented, the specification is still incomplete (i.e. it lack essential information to be able to know where to place the
 information required), however it's valid and useful for negotiating and developing the technical implementation.